 Let’s get the environmental argument out of the way first: the most environmentally friendly patio heater is a woolly jumper.
-But the best patio heater is one you buy online that usually runs on fossil fuels but keeps you warm during autumn and winter al fresco evenings.
+But the best patio heater is one you buy online that usually runs on fossil fuels but keeps you warm during spring and cooler summer al fresco evenings.

 If you need to beat the chill of the great outdoors, you have three kinds of heat to consider: propane gas, solid fuel and electricity.

 There are pros and cons to each.
 Electricity feels free, although of course it isn’t, but it offers instant heat and fairly quick cooling.
 There are two main kinds of electric heating: long-wave infrared and halogen.
 The latter is much cheaper but suffers from very limited range, so you need to sit fairly close and you’ll probably end up complaining about a too-hot head.
 Long-wave infrared is much more expensive but doesn’t emit visible light and covers a much larger area.

 Gas heaters can be very effective, but of course you need to buy gas for them - and that means thinking ahead so you’re not driving around the local garages and DIY stores looking for a new canister fifteen minutes before your guests arrive.
 They cost more to run than electric heaters do, but they warm a larger area without the hot-or-not issue that affects electric patio heaters.

 Finally, there’s the good old log.
 Despite being fossil free, logs do create a lot of smoke so they're not especially environment friendly.
 That smoke will also waft over the patio table from time to time causing everyone to choke and splutter.
 Your guests' clothes will also smell, but they'll still enjoy the experience because nothing smells more earthy than wood smoke, cow pats notwithstanding.